ijlee2/codemod-utils/tutorials/blueprint-for-v2-addon/03-define-options.md

 ## Transform codemod options

-While `codemodOptions` stores a user's desired options (`argv`) almost in a 1-1 fashion, `options` allows us to group the options differently, so that the code that we write is easier to read and makes more logical sense.
+`codemodOptions`, defined in the executable file, uses a flat object to store the user's desired options.

-The `create-options` step is where we can transform codemod options.
+On the other hand, `options`, defined in the `create-options` step, may rename and group the options.
+This helps us write code that is easier to read and makes more logical sense.
 By default, `options` is an exact copy of `codemodOptions`.

 <details>